top of page

 Executive Summary

 This article challenges the mainstream view.
 Great leaders are not simply great followers.
 They are disciplined system breakers.
 They know when to listen and when to refuse.
 They understand that loyalty to purpose sometimes requires disloyalty to precedent.
-And they are willing to impose standards when culture has lost the ability to self-correct.
+They are willing to impose standards when culture has lost the ability to self-correct.

 The Comfort of the Mainstream Leadership Narrative